5 Reasons To Come To Inspire Malibu

-Many physiological changes occur when a person stops drinking after a long period of alcohol consumption.
+Many physiological changes occur when a person stops drinking after a long time of alcohol consumption.
 Alcohol withdrawal symptoms follow an evidence-based, predictable pattern as follows:

 The patient stops using alcohol after prolonged heavy use

-- 4 to 8 hours after their last drink, the patient experiences shakes, sweats, chills and their heart rate and blood pressure are increased, causing severe anxiety
+4 to 8 hours after their last drink, the patient experiences shakes, sweats, chills, and their heart rate and blood pressure increase, causing severe anxiety

-- 12 to 48 hours of the last drink, patients may experience a mild seizure (usually multiple mild seizures over a short period of time)
+12 to 48 hours after the last drink, patients may experience a mild seizure (usually multiple mild seizures over a short time)

-- 12 to 48 hours after their last drink, the patient may experience a mild seizure (usually multiple seizures over a short period of time)
+12 to 48 hours after their last drink, the patient may experience a mild seizure (usually multiple seizures over a short time)

 Many people want to tough it out and do their detox at home because they’re concerned about treatment costs and/or they’re simply embarrassed.
 But without professional management, brain cell death can be irreversible, so a professionally supervised alcohol detoxification treatment center is highly recommended.

-During withdrawals, the patient may experience distinct auditory and/or visual hallucinations.
-Unlike the hallucinations that occasionally occur during Delirium Tremens, which are reported as being clouded and disorienting, these hallucinations are fairly clear and vivid.
+The patient may experience distinct auditory and/or visual hallucinations during withdrawals.
+Unlike the hallucinations that occasionally occur during Delirium Tremens, which are reported as being clouded and disorienting, these hallucinations are pretty clear and vivid.

 Certain people are more likely than others to experience withdrawal symptoms than others.
 Risk factors include:

-There are a few medications that are used to immediately treat alcohol withdrawal symptoms, including:
+There are a few medications that are used to treat alcohol withdrawal symptoms, including:

-Benzodiazepines (benzos) are used more than any other kind of drug to treat alcohol withdrawal.
+Benzodiazepines (benzos) are used more than any other drug to treat alcohol withdrawal.
 They’re used to prevent the patient from progressing into a more severe withdrawal.

 Involuntary movement due to withdrawal-related seizures can be controlled with divalproex sodium (Depakote) and other similar drugs, either alone or in combination with benzos.

-When benzos and anticonvulsants aren’t enough to reduce the effects of DTs, barbiturates (especially phenobarbital) in addition to benzos are usually enough to get the job done.
+When benzos and anticonvulsants aren’t enough to reduce the effects of DTs, barbiturates (especially phenobarbital) and benzos are usually sufficient to get the job done.

-Clinically proven to be effective for those suffering from alcohol withdrawal.
-It is also decreases the craving for alcohol.
+It is clinically proven to be effective for those suffering from alcohol withdrawal.
+It also decreases the craving for alcohol.

-Can be used if patient’s blood pressure and / or heart rate are high
+It can be used if the patient’s blood pressure and/or heart rate are high

-Can be used if patients are experiencing Delirium Tremens or when they are disoriented, seeing things or hearing things.
+It can be used if patients are experiencing Delirium Tremens or when they are disoriented, seeing things, or hearing something.